 Waiting to see the next specialist is like waiting at a stinky, decrepid bus station.
 I’d like to think that the bus will pull in, clean and modern, and it will transport me to a new diagnosis, a way of overcoming or even just managing the strange sensations in my head.
 The bus might take me past the fear that the next “brain reset” will be the end–my end.
 That I will turn off like a light switch.

-And the only thing that puts me back in the moment, in a place where I can see a rest-of-my-life, is writing.
-I’ll write as long as there is a future in it.
+And the only thing that helps me see a rest-of-my-life … is writing.
+I’ll write as long as there’s a future in it.
 Mine.

 (For more about my brain tumor battle, go to “Posts About Acoustic Neuroma, Brain Surgery.)Anything below this is an ad.)